jamesdanielwhitford/bryntum-scheduler-shifts/tutorial/intergration-shifts-with-bryntum-scheduler.md

 ![Auth flow diagram](images/auth-flow.png)

-First we'll create the variables and functions we need for authentication and retrieving calendar events from Microsoft Outlook Calendar.
+First we'll create the variables and functions we need for authentication and retrieving team shifts from Microsoft Teams.
 Then we'll add the Microsoft Authentication Library and Microsoft Graph SDK, which we'll need for authentication and using Microsoft Graph.

 Create a file called `auth.js` in your project’s root directory and add the following code: